Revised November 2018

 - The Services may not be used in a manner that precludes or significantly hampers network access by others.
-Nor may the Services be used in a manner that significantly impairs access to other networks connected to Merit.
+Nor may the Services be used in a manner that significantly impairs access to other networks or services connected to Merit.

 - Connections which create routing patterns that are inconsistent with the effective and shared use of the Services may not be established.

 - Unsolicited advertising is not acceptable.
 Advertising is permitted on some Web pages, mailing lists, news groups and similar environments if advertising is explicitly allowed in that environment.